SofaDefrost/SPM/README.md

  - scanning directory ./ for plugins.
  - scanning directory ./ for plugins to generate mu-repo.
 ```

-spm will install them as well as all their dependencies from their git official repository,
+The 'install' command of spm will install the plugins but also all their dependencies.
-configure the official repositories as "upstream" remote and generates a dependency friendly ordered
+The source for installation is the git official repository, these official repositories are renamed as
-CMakeLists.txt for direct integration in you SOFA_EXTERNAL_PLUGINS_DIRECTORY.
+"upstream" remotes.
+The install command also:
-spm will also configure mu-repo (http://fabioz.github.io/mu-repo/) so that it is already configure to handle all the
+- generates a dependency friendly ordered CMakeLists.txt for direct integration in you SOFA_EXTERNAL_PLUGINS_DIRECTORY.
-plugins repositories.
+- configure the plugins repository to be used with mu-repo (http://fabioz.github.io/mu-repo/).

 ## How to contribute & TODO
 - Reports problems,